 A circulating tumor cell (CTC) test is a blood test that looks for tumor cells that were shed from a tumor and are now moving (circulating) through the bloodstream.
 Currently, CellSearch is the only FDA-approved CTC test for metastatic breast cancer.

 Researchers are still studying how to use CTC tests to better monitor and treat metastatic breast cancer.
-Below you will find links to articles that define CTCs, discuss how CTC tests currently help patients and explore how CTC tests may be used in the near future.
+Below you will find links to articles that define CTCs, discuss how CTC tests currently help patients, and explore how CTC tests may be used soon.

 - Circulating Tumor Cells (CTCs): Tracking the Spread of Cancer (Video) This 2018 interview with Dr. Alison Allen issued by Technology Networks explains circulating tumor cells (CTCs) and how they can help guide treatment decisions.

 - CTC Enumeration Predicts Survival Early in Treatment of Metastatic Breast Cancer The ASCO Post discusses how CTC tests can help monitor whether cancer is responding to therapy.

 - Phase 3 DETECT III Study Suggests CTC Count to be Possible Biomarker for HER2-Directed Therapy in MBC An article from Cancer Network summarizes the DETECT III trial findings presented at SABCS 2020.